A Thoughtful Approach to Gastropexy for Doberman Pinscher Owners

 • Surgical Risks: These include potential complications from anesthesia, infection, and the risk of postoperative pain and complications.

-After a gastropexy surgery, the focus is on pain management, infection prevention, and supporting the dog’s recovery.
+After a gastropexy surgery, the focus is usually on pain management, infection prevention, and supporting the dog’s recovery.
 Here are some medications commonly prescribed postoperatively:

 1. Pain Relief: Pain management is crucial after any surgical procedure.
 Dogs may be given non-steroidal anti-inflammatory drugs (NSAIDs) like carprofen, meloxicam, or firocoxib.
 Opioids like tramadol, fentanyl, or morphine may also be used, especially immediately following surgery, for more severe pain.